Sam J. Jones

-Samuel Gerald Jones (born August 12, 1954), known professionally as Sam J. Jones, is an American actor and former football player.
+Samuel Gerald Jones, known professionally as Sam J. Jones, is an American actor and former football player.
 He is known for playing the title character in the 1980 film Flash Gordon and for starring in the short-lived TV series The Highwayman (1987–1988).

 Early life

-Jones was born in Chicago, Illinois, and grew up in Sacramento, California.
+Samuel Gerald Jones was born in Chicago, Illinois, and grew up in Sacramento, California.
 In 1972, after high school, Jones enlisted in the United States Marine Corps where he played American football.
 With service in the Corps completed, he moved to Seattle with the ambition of joining the Seahawks but was turned down.
 Instead, in 1976, he played for their practice team, the Flyers, as a semi-professional.

 To supplement his income, Jones also began modeling.
-Starting in 1975, he appeared full-frontal nude under the alias "Andrew Cooper III" as the centerfold for a photo-spread in the June issue of Playgirl magazine.
-He also starred in TV commercials for a sporting goods store in Seattle before finally moving to Los Angeles in 1977.
+Starting in 1975, he appeared full-frontal nude under the alias Andrew Cooper III as the centerfold for a photo-spread in the June issue of Playgirl magazine.
+He also starred in television commercials for a sporting goods store in Seattle before finally moving to Los Angeles in 1977.

 Career

 Jones made his first film appearance in the 1979 romantic comedy film 10.
 His appearance in 10 allowed him to beat Kurt Russell and Arnold Schwarzenegger for his most famous role, that of Flash Gordon in the 1980 film of the same name.
 Jones' hair was dyed blonde for this role.
 The film was moderately successful at the box office grossing $27.1 million in North America, and $22 million in the UK, double its $20 million budget.
 However, a falling-out between Jones and producer Dino De Laurentiis led to the scrapping of a planned film trilogy.

 After the release of Flash Gordon, Playgirl reprinted his 1975 nude photo spread in its January 1981 issue, this time using his real name.
 He went on to play Chris Rorchek in the TV series Code Red (1981–1982).
 He had guest roles in other TV shows including The A-Team, Hunter, and Riptide.
-In 1987, he played the lead role in a TV adaptation of Will Eisner's comics character The Spirit.
+In 1987, he played the lead role in a TV movie adaptation of Will Eisner's comics character The Spirit.
 He also played the title character in the short-lived NBC sci-fi series The Highwayman.
 In the late 1980s and early 1990s he portrayed Johnny Valentine on the HBO series 1st & Ten.

-Jones starred in the 1986 theatrical release My Chauffeur and the straight-to-video movies Jungle Heat (1985), Jane and the Lost City (1987), Under the Gun (1988), Silent Assassins (1988), Whiteforce (1988), Driving Force (1989), and One Man Force (1989).
+Jones starred in the 1986 theatrical release My Chauffeur and the straight-to-video movies Jungle Heat (1985), Jane and the Lost City (1987), Under the Gun (1988), Silent Assassins (1988), Whiteforce (1988), Driving Force (1989) and One Man Force (1989).
 In the 1990s, Jones had roles in films including In Gold We Trust (1990), Maximum Force (1992), Fist of Honor (1993), Hard Vice (1994), Enter the Shootfighter (1995), Texas Payback (1995), The Killer Inside (1996), Earth Minus Zero (1996), Baja Run (1996) and American Tigers (1996), and guest roles in the TV shows Baywatch, Diagnosis Murder and Walker: Texas Ranger.